tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Visual-inspection.rst

 around 1435 days.
 If you do this you see that the entire TPF becomes completely yellow indicating saturation!
 What could be causing this?

-Scattered Light
+Scattered light
 ~~~~~~~~~~~~~~~

-Given the repetative nature of the lightcurve and the saturation
+Given the repetative nature of the light curve and the saturation
 observed upon inspection it is likely that this issue is caused by
 scattered light.
 Each camera has a lens hood to reduce the scattered
 light from the Earth and the Moon.
 Due to TESS’s wide field of view and